kds14/gbem/README.md

 ![](https://i.imgur.com/KLglfpV.gif)

-Currently runs many of the early games such as Pac-Man, Tetris, Dr. Mario, Super Mario Land, and Castlevania: The Adventure.
+Currently runs many of the early games such as Pac-Man, Tetris, Dr. Mario, Super Mario Land, and Metroid 2.
+Pokemon runs without some minor visual glitches and no clock support.

 Supports ROM only and MBC1 cartridges.
 No audio yet.
 Passes blargg's cpu_instrs tests.

 SDL is setup like this https://wiki.libsdl.org/Installation#Linux.2FUnix